hauke96/simple-task-manager/doc/api/README.md

 If the `swag` command is not available, use `go run` for that: `go run <something>/github.com/swaggo/swag/cmd/swag/main.go init`

 Now the `server/docs` folder contains new generated files.
-Start the server normally and you'll have an updated swagger UI.
+Start the server normally, and you'll have an updated swagger UI.

 ## Requirements to the API